Strategic Branding, Identity and Brand Experience

 • Adaptive and dynamic brand identity systems

-• Brand expression: brand touch-points, media (digital, print, physical), UI/UX
+• Brand expression: brand touch-points, media (digital, print, physical), basic principles behind UI/UX

 • Brand story-telling and messages, verbal branding